Congress rattled by reports Trump tried to end Flynn probe

 But Sen. Richard Burr, R-N.C., chairman of the Senate Intelligence Committee, was skeptical of the report.

 "As close as (Sen.) Mark Warner and I have worked with the director over the past many months now, I actually believed the director might have told us if there had been a request like that (from Trump).
-And it was never mentioned by him," Burr told reporters.
+And it was never mentioned by him," Burr told reporters, adding that he and Sen. Warner, the top Democrat on the committee, met with Comey the day before he was fired.

 "I'm getting really, really tired of anonymous sources," Burr added.